NullArray/AutoSploit/README.md

 Since the program invokes functionality from the Metasploit Framework you need to have this installed also.
 Get it from Rapid7 by clicking [here](https://www.rapid7.com/products/metasploit/).

-### Note
+### Active Development
 While this isn't exactly a Beta release it is an early release nonetheless as such the tool might be subject to changes in the future.
-If you happen to encounter a bug or would like to contribute to the tool's improvement please feel free to [Open a Ticket](https://github.com/NullArray/AutoSploit/issues) or [Submit a Pull Request](https://github.com/NullArray/AutoSploit/pulls)

-### Active Development
 I've been working on the new version of the tool in an open source capacity with the help of a number of developers that have expressed an interest in doing so.
 The new version will include extra features such as the ability to load in a custom target and exploit list among many more enhancements.
 If you would like to keep up to date on all the most recent developments be sure to check out the [Development Branch](https://github.com/NullArray/AutoSploit/tree/dev-beta)

+### Note

+If you happen to encounter a bug please feel free to [Open a Ticket](https://github.com/NullArray/AutoSploit/issues).

 If you wish to contribute to the development of this project please be sure to read [CONTRIBUTING.md](https://github.com/NullArray/AutoSploit/blob/master/CONTRIBUTING.md) before you get started as it contains our contribution guidelines.